Navigating the Application Process

 - Some labs have websites with information for prospective students, so make sure to check them out.

-- Its fine if you're interested in more than one person.
+- Its fine if you're interested in more than one professor - feel free to reach out to multiple faculty members!

-- Read each professor's recent publications; don't be intimidated by the jargon, but get the main gist of the research!
+- Read a few of these professors' recent publications; don't be intimidated by the jargon, but get the main gist of the research!
+If any are behind paywalls, don't hesitate to reach out to the professor (or lead author, if different) and ask for a PDF.

-- Introduce yourself (by email or phone), and start a conversation about how your research interests fit with those of your potential adviser.
+- Introduce yourself by email, and start a conversation about how your research interests fit with those of your potential adviser.

 - If your interests overlap with research done in two labs, you can be jointly advised, so don't be afraid to contact both people!

-- Hopkins Marine Station is a sub-campus of Stanford University, so you will be applying to Stanford.
+- Hopkins Marine Station is a sub-campus of Stanford University, so you will be applying to the Stanford Biology Department.

 - Give yourself a lot of time to fill out the application.
 The online component has several sections.